prescriptiveanalytics/hgb-ai-data-energy-aware-production/README.md

 # hgb-ai-data-energy-aware-production

 This package contains the code to generate problem instances of an energy aware scheduling problem.

-## Using

-TODO: Usage
-TODO: Contributing
-TODO: Pipeline Text
-TODO: Poetry
-TODO: Poe Pipeline
+See the release to download the data package.